larobitrumpet/linux-cli/USAGE.md

 `protonvpn s`

 ![status-example](resources/images/usage-status-example.png)

+If you want to see the available servers, you can use the `listservers` or `l` option to print out all the available servers in alphabetical order.

+`protonvpn listservers`

+`protonvpn l`

 If you want to change the settings you selected during initialization, you can do this with the `configure` option, just follow the prompts to change your username/password, default protocol and so on: